OpenBMB/MiniCPM-V/README.md

   Thanks to the strong multilingual capabilities of Llama 3 and the cross-lingual generalization technique from [VisCPM](https://github.com/OpenBMB/VisCPM), MiniCPM-Llama3-V 2.5 extends its bilingual (Chinese-English) multimodal capabilities to **over 30 languages including German, French, Spanish, Italian, Portuguese etc.** [All Supported Languages](./assets/minicpm-llama-v-2-5_languages.md).

 - 🚀 **Efficient Deployment.**
-  MiniCPM-Llama3-V 2.5 systematically employs **model quantization, CPU optimizations, NPU optimizations and compilation optimizations**, achieving high-efficiency deployment on edge devices.
+  MiniCPM-Llama3-V 2.5 systematically employs **model quantization, CPU optimizations, NPU optimizations and compilation optimizations**, achieving high-efficiency deployment on end-side devices.
 For mobile phones with Qualcomm chips, we have integrated the NPU acceleration framework QNN into llama.cpp for the first time.
 After systematic optimization, MiniCPM-Llama3-V 2.5 has realized a **150x acceleration in end-side MLLM image encoding** and a **3x speedup in language decoding**.

 ### Evaluation  <!-- omit in toc -->